smldlyst/Profile/README.md

 ### Core Competency
-1. Fit Model
+1. **Fit Model**
  : I can perform statistical and machine learning modeling for regression/classification prediction skillfully, and I have studied the theoretical background of most models.
 Also, I can apply AutoML & XAI to the analysis.
+I keep studying deep learning and XAI.

-1. API Deployment **[I can service machine learning models to customers and collaborate with developers.]**
+1. **API Deployment**
  : I can develop DB, Model API, and distribute it to cloud.

-1. App development **[I can provide analysis results in the form of an interaction graph and implement a prototype app.]**
+1. **App development**
  : I can develop an app that provides data analysis results through the R Shiny framework.
 (Currently, I am studying developing apps through full stack.)